tdimp/Parcel-Parser/README.md

 ### INTRODUCTION
-This program is meant to aid in the comparison of city parcels' zoning and future land use designations to find parcels whose current zoning does not roughly align with the future land use designation envisioned in the Comprehensive Plan.
+This program utilizes publicly available data and is meant to aid in the comparison of city parcels' zoning and future land use designations to find parcels whose current zoning does not roughly align with the future land use designation envisioned in the Comprehensive Plan.
 This will help the planning department focus their efforts on the parcels in need of a change in future land use designation.

 ### GOALS